-A coach may substitute his players in the following instances:
+Substitution - a coach may substitute his players in the following instances:

-- 1. Anytime a foul is called. - 2.
-Anytime his team has a sideline possession. - 3.
-A jump ball (except if the player he wants to sub is in the jump ball). - 4.
-Time-outs. - 5.
-When the other team subs on their possession from the sideline, you may also sub. - 6.
-If a player is injured he may be substituted out. - 7.
-Half time.
+- 1. Anytime a foul is called - 2.
+Anytime his team has a sideline possession - 3.
+A jump ball (except if the player he wants to sub is in the jump ball) - 4.
+Time-outs - 5.
+When the other team subs on their possession from the sideline - 6.
+If a player is injured he may be subbed out - 7.
+Half time

-A team can consist of 12 players.
-5 players only are allowed on the court at one time.
+A team can consist of 10 players, 5 players only are allowed on the court at one time.
 A player who has been subbed off may be put back in the game anytime a coach wants.

-FUNDAMENTALS OF THE GAME AND DRILLS FOR TEACHING
+FUNDAMENTALS OF THE GAME & DRILLS FOR TEACHING